LartTyler/prometheus-client-bundle/README.md

         # The path to use for the metrics endpoint.
 If `metrics.enabled` is false, this option is ignored.
         path: /metrics

+        # If true, the bundle will _always_ respond to GET requests on the configured path, even if another controller
+        # or listener sets a response first.
+If `metrics.enabled` is false, this option is ignored.
+        force: false
 ```

 ## Custom Metrics Endpoint